RiverArchitect/RA_wiki/wiki/ModifyTerrain.md

 ## Alternative run options<a name="mtaltrun"></a>
 The *ModifyTerrain* module has no standalone statement and it is recommended to use the GUI for launching the modules routines.
 If needed, the module can alternatively be imported and used as python package as follows:

-1. Go to *ArcPro*s Python folder and double-click one of the following:<br/>
+1. Go to *ArcGIS Pro*s Python folder and double-click one of the following:<br/>
     `C:\Program Files\ArcGIS\Pro\bin\Python\scripts\propy.bat` or<br/>
     `C:\Program Files\ArcGIS\Pro\bin\Python\envs\arcgispro-py3\python.exe`
 2. Enter `import os`